deanebarker/contentful-webhook-server/README.md

 1. **Webhooks.Core:** This is the core assembly.
 The `Webhooks.Core.dll` file should be referenced in your website.
 2. **Website:** This is a simple website tester.
 It's a stripped down ASP.NET MVC project which hosts the server and should run directly from Visual Studio for testing.
 There are several binding examples in `global.asax.cs`
 3. **Examples:** Some examples provided webhooks are provided.
 If these are referenced from the Website project, they will be auto-registered.

+### To Do

+* Error handling/reporting
+* Logging
+* Weighting/priority, in the event Handler X needs to execute before Handler Y
+* Consistent settings access, so that shareable handlers (plugins?) can be written more easily
+* New example: SQL serialization
+* Consistent wrapping of data payload (I would rather not re-invent this wheel -- perhaps the Contentful .NET API already has this?)
+* Debugging reports -- at the very least, a way to see a list of handlers that will run for a particular topic/name combination
+* Easier handler access, so that handlers could expose logic as Lambdas, which can be reset with new logic from the "outside"